mart0/eth-ruling-system/README.md

 DB_PASS=<YOUR_DB_PASS>
 ```
 ### Important note
-Please have in mind that if the variables above are not set their default values will be used (see __src/utils/constants.ts__) which
+Please have in mind that if the variables above are not set, their default values will be used (see __src/utils/constants.ts__) which
 most probably won't work in your case.

 Once the env variables are set, install dependencies, build the project, and then it's ready to be started: